cochoa0x1/advanced-lane/README.md

 ##### 1. Split the warped and masked image into left and right images
 This was fairly simple and naive, left lanes live on the left half side of the image and right live on the right half.

-##### 2. Filter out unwanted points left over from overly aggresive thresholding
+##### 2. Filter out unwanted points left over from overly aggressive thresholds.
-To cleanup the images I used simple bayseian filter that walked upwards from the bottom and constructed a per row probability distribution of where the lane lines might be.
+To cleanup the images I used simple Bayesian filter that walked upwards from the bottom and constructed a per row probability distribution of where the lane lines might be in that given row.
 This distribution was then used to filter out points from the source image by considering only points falling within the interquartile range and/or a fixed width window around the per row mean.

 ```python